Good questions, even better answers

 No, it’s completely optional but we do advise you to take part in it as you’ll be better prepared for the hackathon and on a competitive level with the other teams.

-Is the Hackathon online or in person?
+Is the Hackathon online or in-person?

 The Hackathon and its program are completely virtual and participants can join remotely from anywhere in the world.
+The Hague 5 will be a hybrid edition with various on location options for the teams who are interested.

 I am not in the Netherlands, can I join from another country?